 Getting to know Anger is never too late.
 Developing a solid relationship with it is a necessity and a basis for good mental health.

+Not only in motherhood but also in life.
 Oh, but taming it and making BFFs with it, especially when it comes to motherhood, is a must!

 Agree, it is definitely important to recognise and accept anger in ourselves, in order to tackle it in an effective way.